OneAZ Credit Union

 Why Do I Need Proof of Income?

 The mortgage lender must verify your income in order to make sure you can make the monthly payment and repay the mortgage.
-Whether it's from W-2s, profit and loss reports, or bank statements, your income is also used as one of the factors that determines the size of your mortgage.
+Whether it's from W-2s, profit and loss reports, or bank statements, your income is also used as one of the factors that determine the size of your mortgage.

 3. Proof of Assets